AntonioAlgaida/SkullKingAI/README.md

 2. For each failed round, it queries which rules were *relevant at the time* (`query_rule_ids`) before generating new ones — enabling offline credit assignment.
 3. **CounterfactualSimulator** reconstructs the player's hand at the critical trick, enumerates follow-suit-legal alternatives, and calls `physics.resolve_trick()` for each — providing engine-verified evidence to the LLM.
 4. New rules are embedded into ChromaDB with `fitness=0.0`.
 Previously relevant rules have their fitness updated (`FITNESS_WIN=+0.5` / `FITNESS_LOSS=−0.3`).
+5. All LLM calls for a trace are batched into a single `asyncio.gather()`.
+Static game rules are in the system role for prefix caching; only the play-by-play and task are in the user role.

 ### Pruning Cycle (Garbage Collection)
 1. The **MemoryPruner** audits PLAYING and BIDDING rules in separate batches, each against its matching strategy bundle.